 Not all of us have the time, patience or sad to say, skill level, of these advanced higher beings.
 That’s not to say it cannot be done however: What we mortals lack in skill level, we make up for in frustration tolerance!
 Group hug!
 Easy braids styles make up one of the most important sections of every woman’s hairstyle arsenal.
 Learning how to create styles that seem like you spent a lot of time on them when they really took you less than five minutes to create, is a rite of passage for alarm clock snoozers of the world and early risers alike.

-As a gift to you, fellow entry-levelers, we present this compendium, which shortlists all the easy braided styles you need to weather you through the coming season.
+As a gift to you, fellow entry-levelers, we present this compendium, which shortlists all the easy braided styles you need to weather you through the current season at home.
 It’s important to keep in mind that even the simplest braided styles take some time to master and that now is the perfect time to start practicing.
 Usher in the warmer months with expertly braided strands and embrace the feeling of a fresh start.

 1. Regular Three-Strand Braid